 Another collaborative project with NextLabs, SAP Enterprise Digital Rights Management focuses on file protection including encryption, access rights management, and more.

 SAP Enterprise Threat Detection is a tool that leverages SAP HANA to process large amounts of security events in real time, such as a cyber attack.
-It offers insight on how to neutralize attackers and find anomalies or damage in your landscape following an intrusion.
+It offers insight on how to neutralize attackers and find anomalies or damage in the system landscape following an intrusion.

 SAP Fortify is an application quality management and security vulnerability testing tool that helps admins both plan security infrastructure and keep existing functionality in top shape.
 SAP Fortify provides businesses with a central security center, static code analyzer, and automation capability to identify and fix issues as they become known.